 One of the best ways to begin advocating is to understand the importance of self-advocacy.
 By learning the basics of current Alport syndrome information, you’ll be best prepared to educate other patients, your caretaker and physicians, and lawmakers.
 It’s also vital to help dispel the spread of misinformation within and beyond the Alport community.
+You can read this article for tips on how to best advocate for yourself.
 Lastly, remember to share Alport syndrome treatment guidelines with your physicians.

 Many individuals affected by a rare disease such as Alport syndrome want to help but aren’t sure where to start.
 Advocacy can seem intimidating, especially to newly-diagnosed patients, but it’s critical to remember to start where you feel most comfortable and gain experience by meeting others who share the goal of spreading Alport Awareness.
 It’s important to note in-person and virtual advocacy events include training so you’re never left unprepared!